-\$130 per credit hour per student for an undergraduate course and \$165 per credit hour per student for a graduate course for 2021-2022 and the life of this agreement;
+\$125 per credit hour per student for an undergraduate course and \$160 per credit hour per student for a graduate course for 2020-2021.

 The request for a directed study course must contain both a description of the plan of study as well as a rationale for it being offered.
 All directed study courses, whether for pay or on load, must be approved by the department head and the dean and shall normally be limited to four (4) credits per semester by each faculty member.